Lawrencium77/dotfiles/README.md

 ./deploy.sh --local   # Local mac machine
 ```

-It may be the case that ```./deploy.sh``` runs successfully but is missing some dependencies.
+It may be that ```./deploy.sh``` runs successfully but is missing some dependencies.
 If this is the case, simply install and then re-run.
 Install tmux plugins with `ctrl+a I`